 With this I have dabbled in print media (writing for Edge FD, Weekly, and web), broadcast media via video (Edge TV) and now radio; somewhat sealing my experience across most media mediums.

 I am grateful for opportunities that have come my way.
 But I am a firm believer that opportunities don’t just come landing on your lap.
 It takes initiative, hard work, and people skills (i.e. sincerity in building relationships).

 It truly is a circle of sorts — you land an interview, do a nice job, and you get more ideas from your interviewee, get recommended to others, and it goes on from there.
 The best feeling comes from something you’ve first initiated yourself.

-In a nutshell, I wrote the business news bulletins, updated the hourly and half-hourly numbers, but what I really enjoyed doing was producing and presenting: evening market wrap, current affairs (CAs), local market watches (LMWs) and the property show.
+In a nutshell, I wrote the business news bulletins, updated the hourly and half-hourly numbers, but what I really enjoyed doing was producing and presenting.

-Wrote more about my role here but in addition to what was mentioned in that post, I have also since started producing and presenting LMWs.
+Wrote more about my role here but in addition to what was mentioned in that post (producing and presenting the Evening Market Wrap and Current Affairs), I have also since pursued Local Market Watches and The Property Show.

 The evening market wrap segment is not podcasted, but the rest are, will be updating them in a separate page soon.

 What I’ve gained

 Work — my role has been elevated from just a writer to now an editorial-like one, from making decisions to what goes on top of the bulletins (at times, when no other senior team mates are around), to selecting the topic and producing the content for my shows.
 All onus on us and I had damn well be sure to do a good job.